devonzara/bouncer/readme.md

 Bouncer::allow('admin')->to('create', Post::class);
 Bouncer::assign('admin')->to($user);

-// You can also grant an permission only to a specific model Bouncer::allow($user)->to('edit', $post);
+// You can also grant a permission only to a specific model Bouncer::allow($user)->to('edit', $post);
 ```

 When you check permissions at the gate, the bouncer will be consulted first.
-If he sees an permission that has been granted to the current user (whether directly, or through a role) he'll authorize the check.
+If he sees a permission that has been granted to the current user (whether directly, or through a role) he'll authorize the check.

 ## Installation